Better vision for athletes

 They definitely are not just fashionable: Professional and amateur athletes benefit from special sports glasses

 Whether your passion is cross-country skiing, marathon running, tennis, cycling, jogging, golfing or lounging on the beach – if you want to make sure that your vision is at its best when you are engaged in sports or leisure time activities, there is no getting around a good pair of sunglasses.
 They are often essential for recreation as well.
-High-quality spectacles do not only protect your eyes, they also facilitate clear and unclouded vision.
+High-quality eyeglasses do not only protect your eyes, they also facilitate clear and unclouded vision.

 Our eyes are our most important sensory organs.
 We assimilate 80 percent of everything that happens around us through them.
 In sports, vision plays an even more important role.
 Impaired vision does not mean simply being unable to hit the ball or score a goal; it also increases the risk of injury.